-Sperm Donation is necessary for males who have zero sperm count or have poor sperm morphology that prevents them from producing viable sperm.
-(You can look at our article about Azospermia)
+Sperm donations are necessary for males who have zero sperm count or poor sperm morphology that prevents them from producing viable sperm.
+(You can look at our article about Azoospermia)

-Males from a young age, who have had the mumps, or illnesses involving very high temperatures, can lead to many different problemsin their fertility.
-New born males who are born with ascended testicles are in need of an operation as the testicles develop in the abdomen during pregnancy, they then drop down into the scrotum.
-Sometimes part of the fetal structure fails to detach from the abdomen, resulting in an upward pull on the testicle.
+Males who have had Mumps or other illnesses from a young age involving high temperatures can have certain issues with their fertility.
+Males who were born with ascended testicles require an operation, as when the testicles develop in the abdomen during pregnancy, they then drop down into the scrotum.
+Sometimes, part of the fetal structure fails to detach from the abdomen, resulting in an upward pull on the testicle.
 This then requires surgery in order to return the testicle.

-Cancer patients who have undergone chemotherapy, radiotherapy or surgery on the testicles may have Sperm Donation as only option.
+Cancer patients who have undergone chemotherapy, radiotherapy or surgery on the testicles may have sperm donation as their only option.
 Anabolic medication such as steroids can also lead to the deterioration of sperm.
-The reason for that, it can affect the tissue in the testicles vulnerably.
+This is because of the way it can affect the tissue in the testicles vulnerably.

 “There is unfortunately no treatment to improve sperm quality or quantity.”

-1. Intrauterine insemination (IUI) with donated Sperm.
-It involves a laboratory procedure to separate fast moving sperm from more sluggish or non-moving sperm After that, we inseminate it into the women during once ovulation begins.
+Intrauterine Insemination (IUI) with donated sperm involves a laboratory procedure to separate fast moving sperm from more sluggish or non-moving sperm After that, we inseminate it into the female during once ovulation begins.
 IUI carries a success of 20%.

-When sperm donation was introduced to the Turkish Republic of Northern Cyprus, our collaboration with Cryos International Sperm bank in Denmark began.
-Cryos are an accredited sperm bank that provides not only a wide choice of sperm and work to European standards.
+When sperm donation was introduced to Cyprus, our collaboration with Cryos International Sperm Bank in Denmark began.
+Cryos are an accredited sperm bank that provide a wide choice of sperm from donors and work up to European standards.

-Sperm donor candidates are screened for genetic diseases and detailed tests for the screening of sexual transmitted diseases.
-Also carried out are psychological tests, family characteristics and traits are also recorded, once these are successfully passed only then can the candidate become a sperm donor.
+Sperm donor candidates are screened for genetic diseases and other detailed tests such as the screening for sexual transmitted diseases.
+Also carried out are psychological tests, family characteristics, and recording physical traits.
+Once these are successfully passed by the candidate, only then can they become a sperm donor.

 - Medical history of family